 Discover bronze pigs, racing cars, bluestone mansions and brilliant sunsets in Adelaide.
+A city of festivals, museums and gardens, Australia’s fifth largest city doesn’t share the same convict roots as other Australian cities.
+Adelaide has its own special charm and a relaxed pace.
 Here are top things to do in Adelaide.

 Things to do in Adelaide